Russell Okung

-Russell Okung (/oʊˈkʊŋ/ oh-KUUN-'; born October 7, 1988) is an American former professional football player who was an offensive tackle in the National Football League (NFL).
-He played college football for Oklahoma State University, and was twice recognized as an All-American.
-He was drafted by the Seattle Seahawks with the sixth overall pick in the 2010 NFL Draft, and has also played for the Denver Broncos, Los Angeles Chargers, and Carolina Panthers.
+Russell Bassey Okung (/oʊˈkʊŋ/ oh-KUUN-'; born October 7, 1988) is an American former professional football player who was an offensive tackle in the National Football League (NFL).
+He played college football for the Oklahoma State Cowboys, and was twice recognized as an All-American, including a unanimous selection in 2009.
+He was selected by the Seattle Seahawks with the sixth overall pick in the 2010 NFL draft, and also played for the Denver Broncos, Los Angeles Chargers, and Carolina Panthers.

-Early years
+Early life

-Okung was born in Houston, Texas.
+Russell Bassey Okung was born in Houston, Texas.
 He attended George Bush High School in Fort Bend, where he was a first-team All-Greater Houston and first-team all-district selection.
 He was also one of the state's top performers in the discus throw (PR of 47.50 meters).
 Considered a three-star prospect by Rivals.com, Okung was listed as the No. 33 offensive tackle prospect in the class of 2006.
 At 250 lb coming out of high school, he did not possess the prototypical tackle bulk.
 Okung was recruited by a number of major schools, including Oklahoma, LSU, and Nebraska.
 He committed to Oklahoma State in January 2006.